BEc(Hons); DipEd; PhD Sydney

 |Fax||+61 2 9351 4729|

-Marian Baird is Professor of Employment Relations, Acting Chair of the Discipline of Work and Organisational Studies and Director of the Women♀Work Research Group in the University of Sydney Business School.
+Marian Baird is Professor of Employment Relations and Director of the Women♀Work Research Group in the University of Sydney Business School.
 Marian is co-editor of the Journal of Industrial Relations and is on the editorial board of the Australian Bulletin of Labour and the international journal, Community, Work and Family.
 She is a Fellow of the University of Sydney Senate, a member of the Women's College Council and on the Research Committee of the Diversity Council of Australia.

 Marian is one of Australia's leading researchers in the fields of women, work and family.
 She has received a number of Australian Research Council and federal and state government grants to study maternity and parental leave, flexibility for working parents, women and the global financial crisis, mature age workers and low paid workers, gender equitable organisational change and work and family in regional Australia.
 She is widely published in Australia and internationally.